qmachine/qmachine/docs/local-sandbox.rst

     $ make node-app

-QM defaults to MongoDB for storage, but the workflow's high-level targets can be configured from the command-line explicitly:
+QM defaults to MongoDB for storage, but a different database can be specified
+explicitly:

 .. code-block:: bash